dmranck/ticketutil/read-the-docs/source/rt.rst

 ``get_ticket_content(self, ticket_id=None, option='show')``

 Queries the RT API to get the ticket_content using ticket_id.
-The ticket_content is expressed as a list of strings representing lines in text returned by specific call.
 Calls have different options ('show', 'comment', 'attachments', 'history') in dependence of what kind of content is required.
+The ticket_content is expressed as a dictionary for options 'show', 'attachments' and 'history' and as a list of strings representing lines in returned text for option 'comment'.
 The API calling is described in https://rt-wiki.bestpractical.com/wiki/REST#Ticket

 .. code:: python